Hey you, it’s time to TREAT YO SHELF

 I didn’t want to publish pictures of my entire life online, so I decided to add some pictures of my favorite people– James Baldwin and Frida Khalo.
-I also added a LGBTQIA all-inclusive image that I bought online as some love for all people.
-I believe my shelf feels the inspiration, and motivation to be a better…umm..
+Then, I added an LGBTQIA all-inclusive image that I bought online as some love for all people.
+I believe my shelf feels the inspiration and motivation to be a better…umm.
 Shelf.

 STEP 5: Be Inspired by Karamo (again):